Luckycat133/Chat_Buddy/docs/README.md

 - **Responsive design**: Perfectly adapted for all device sizes
 - **Smooth scrolling**: Automatic scrolling to the latest message

+### Multi-role Architecture

+- Developer-managed prompt files for each role and system directives
+- Roles are detected dynamically; no server restart is required when adding or removing them
+- Sidebar interface allows switching between roles, each with isolated conversation history

+### AI-directed Memory

+- AI responses can include `{{remember}}` blocks to store important facts
+- Memories are saved per user and role with timestamps and can be edited or deleted by the user
+- Messages older than one hour are excluded from the AI context while full history remains available

 ### API Key Management

 - Secure storage of API keys in environment variables